-Trading cryptocurrency can be intimidating at first to the newbie investor.
+Trading cryptocurrency can be intimidating at first to newly come investors.
 There’s a lot to learn and so many different terms to define.
 You don’t have to be worried though, because with a little research you’ll be prepared to trade crypto like a pro.

 In this article, we’re going to learn about the meaning of bid and ask prices in cryptocurrency.
 What are they?
 How do you use them in your trading strategies?
 Soon you’ll understand exactly what bids and asks are, and you’ll be ready to start trading crypto assets on any exchange.
 Let’s get started!

 What is cryptocurrency bid price

 When you’re trading public assets, such as cryptocurrency, you are really involved in a form of the auction.
-It’s not the same as going into the store and purchasing a soda where that product will always be the same price.
+It’s not the same as going into the store and purchasing a soda where that product will always cost the same price.

 This can also be a useful tool in gauging how optimistic the market is for a particular asset.
-If there are lots of bids that seem to be overwhelming the asks, then things will likely be looking up for that crypto coin or token.
+If there are lots of bids that seem to be overwhelming asks, then things will likely be looking up for that crypto coin or token.

 What is crypto ask price